[Column] The miracle of listening: the future of "sound" envisioned by the Hearing Health Foundation

 • Radiohead’s Thom Yorke: Despite suffering from tinnitus, he sublimated his “inner sounds” into songs.

-These anecdotes show that music doesn’t end when your ears are damaged.
+These anecdotes show that the music doesn’t end even if your ears are damaged.
 HHF’s philosophy also provides scientific support for its spirit.

 6. Society and support: a community that creates the future of the ear